Help! (magazine)

 Working with a minimal budget, Kurtzman relied on a combination of cheap up-and-coming talent, favors called in to "name" friends (such as cover poses by Jackie Gleason, Mort Sahl or Jerry Lewis) and inexpensive page-fillers (such as inserting dialogue balloons into news photos and publicity stills).

 Somewhat more adult and risque than Mad, Help! was nonetheless less sexually explicit or taboo-breaking than the contemporaneous The Realist or the later underground comix and National Lampoon were or would be.

 The magazine got into some hot water in 1962, thanks to a story in the February 1962 issue called "Goodman Goes Playboy" in which the Archie Comics cast were seduced by the Playboy lifestyle and sold their souls to Satan (aka Playboy founder Hugh Hefner).
 Archie Comics sued Warren, and settled out of court for $1,000 and a published apology.
-The spat resurfaced in December when the story was reprinted in a book; another settlement was reached in 1963 promising never to reprint the story again.
+The spat resurfaced in December when the story was reprinted in a book; another settlement was reached in 1963 with Kurtzman and Elder promising never to reprint the story again, and ceding the copyright to Archie Comics.
+At some point, Archie Comics failed to renew the copyright.
+This lapse allowed The Comics Journal to reprint the story in its entirety in September 2004.

-A total of 26 issues were printed before the magazine folded in 1965.
+A total of 26 issues of "Help!" were printed before the magazine folded in 1965.
 Volume one (Aug.
 1960–Sept.
 1961) had 12 issues, and 14 issues comprised the second volume (Feb.
 1962–Sept.
 1965).

+Coincidentally, the magazine’s title was supplanted in popular culture in the same year that it folded: the Beatles released a song, an album, and a feature-length film all bearing the title “Help!” in the summer of 1965.
+(The song was the title track of the album and the opening song of the film.)